sngular/scs-multiapi-plugin/README.md

 #### Bindings

 Asyncapi support a way to specify specific configuration for certain protocols.

-Nowadays we only support Kafka specific information to define a Key form Messages as you can find [here](<https://github.com/asyncapi/bindings/blob/master/kafka/README.md>).
+Nowadays, we only support Kafka specific information to define a Key form

+Messages as you can find [here](<https://github.com/asyncapi/bindings/blob/master/kafka/README.md>).

 When a binding is specified in a message we will generate a generic class named as MessageWrapper which will contain the payload and the key used in to build a Message.